openlawlibrary/taf/specification/taf-spec.md

 authentication repository itself.
 On the other hand, scripts in the update folder are triggered only once, at the very end of the entire update process.

-In TAF, each script is expected to output JSON containing two types of data: persistent and transient.
+Each script is expected to output a JSON containing two types of data: persistent and transient.
 The persistent data is automatically saved to a file named `persistent.json` after every script execution.
 This file is then passed on to subsequent scripts.
 On the other hand, transient data, while also passed to the next script, is not stored permanently.